-- why the modification is appropriate for you
+- Why the modification is appropriate for him.

-- how the modification relates to your disability support needs, such as an assessment or report from a registered therapist.
+- How the modification relates to Leroy’s disability support needs, such as a report or written evidence from a registered therapist.
 We may already have this information.

-- that the wheelchair modifications can be properly installed and safely operated.
+- The wheelchair modifications can be properly installed and safely operated.

-- how the wheelchair modification is value for money.
-This includes evidence or information to show the cost of the proposed option is reasonable in relation to its benefits as well as the cost of alternatives, and that the support is fit for purpose.
-We will also look at evidence or information about whether the modifications are likely to increase your independence and reduce the long-term cost of other supports, such as home care support hours or supports that help you access your community.
+- How the wheelchair modification is value for money.
+This includes evidence or information to show the cost of the proposed option is reasonable in relation to its benefits as well as the cost of alternatives, and the support is fit for purpose.
+We will also look at evidence or information about whether the modifications are likely to increase Leroy’s independence and reduce the long-term cost of other supports, such as home care support hours or supports that help him access his community.

-- how the wheelchair modifications help you take part in social and economic activities.
+- How the wheelchair modifications help him take part in social and economic activities.

 What don’t we fund?

 We won’t fund extra items that are not reasonable and necessary.
-You may however choose to pay for these with your own money.
-This might be if you want:
+Leroy may however choose to pay for these with his own money.
+This might be if he wants:

 - a particular brand, model or design of an item

-- special features not related to your disability needs.
+- special features not related to his disability needs.

 Billy is 9 years old and has congenital muscular dystrophy.
 While he can walk indoors, he needs a power wheelchair for medium to long distances.
 Billy’s therapist says Billy is expected to experience more loss of mobility and will need to use a power wheelchair for all activities within 2 years.